eZanmoto/dock/README.md

 using `sudo`, `su`, scripts with sticky bits, or possibly using BuildKit, but `cache_mounts` can be used as a general, image-independent mechanism to handle this scenario.

+#### Flags

+* `--debug`/`-D`: This will cause `dock run` to output the Docker commands that `dock run` runs, as well as the output of those commands, as they're being run.
+This can be useful, for example, to see the output of the "rebuild" step as it happens, as this step is usually hidden unless an error occurs.

 ### `dock shell`